jrainlau/Speedle/README.md

 # Speedle
-a node.js download tool, based on axios.
+A node.js download tool, based on axios.